pwsh7/GuessTheNumber/README.md

 # GuessTheNumber
-Simple Guess The Number Game.
+Simple Guess The Number Game In Python.